esipil/phase-4-debugging-network-requests-lab/README.md

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged: This was caused by a routing error, no routes matches the the delete toys/:id.
-Adding the destroy route in the resources exceptions in the routes
+Adding the destroy route in the resources exceptions in the routes fixes the bug